Piping and plumbing fitting: Bushing

 A double-tapped bushing, commonly shortened to bushing, is a fitting which serves as a reducer.
 It is a sleeve similar to a close nipple, but is threaded on both its inner and outer circumferences.
 Like a reducer, a double-tapped bushing has two threads of different sizes.
 A common type of this style fitting is a "hex bushing" with a hex head for installation with a pipe wrench.

 A double-tapped bushing is more compact than a reducer but not as flexible.
 While a double-tapped bushing has a more minor female thread concentric to a larger male thread (and thus couples a smaller male end to a larger female), a reducer may have large and small ends of either gender.
 If both ends are the same gender, it is a gender-changing reducer.

 There are similar fittings for both sweat and solvent joinery.
 Since they are not "tapped" (threaded), they are simply called reducing bushings.

 Tee

-A tee, the most common pipe fitting, combines or divides fluid flow.
+A tee combines or divides fluid flow.
 Tees can connect pipes of different diameters, change the direction of a pipe run, or both.
 Available in various materials, sizes and finishes, they may also be used to transport two-fluid mixtures.
 Tees may be equal or unequal in size of their three connections, with equal tees the most common.